Aim higher. Achieve more.

 Study for Success

-The Department of Academic Achievement is committed to providing every student with the academic support and guidance they need to have a positive experience during law school.
-The Study for Success program is designed to help first year students successfully transition to law school and improve their academic skills.
-The Department offers several resources to help you achieve academic success, including individual academic counseling, voluntary skills workshops, review sessions, and credit courses.
+Academic Achievement is excited to provide every student with the academic guidance they need to have a positive experience during law school.
+Study for Success is designed to help first year students successfully transition to law school and improve their law-specific academic skills.

-Entering 1L students have the option of attending a voluntary one-day workshop titled, Setting Yourself Up for Success.
-The workshop will introduce new students to the essential academic skills they need to succeed and provide strategies for managing the difficult 1L curriculum.
-The workshop is held prior to the start of classes.
+Entering 1L students have the option of attending a voluntary one-day workshop.
+In addition to celebrating the achievement of being accepted to law school, we will introduce new students to the specific academic skills they need to succeed in law school.
+We’ll also offer tried-and-true strategies for managing the difficult transition to the Socratic method as applied to 1L curriculum.
+The workshop is traditionally held prior to New Student Orientation.
 More information on the date and time of the workshop will be sent to each student.

-Study groups meet each week to review substantive concepts and develop the study skills needed to be successful in law school.
-Each study group is led by an Academic Fellow, an upper-class student who has excelled in law school.
-Study Groups give students the ability to assess their progress, refine their skills, and receive supplemental instruction and feedback throughout their first semester.
+Students meet every two weeks to review substantive concepts and develop the study skills needed to be successful in law school.
+Each group is led by an Academic Fellow, an upper-class student who has excelled in law school.
+Fellows Sessions give you the ability to assess your progress, refine your skills, and receive supplemental instruction and feedback throughout your first year of law school.

 Conquer the Bar

 After graduation, most students seek a career as an attorney.
-And passing the bar is the first major hurdle.
+Passing the bar is a necessary step to meeting that goal.
 That’s why we created Conquer the Bar, a robust preparatory program to help students pass the bar in any state.

 This program begins your final year of law school and includes: